The orange Tabby Cat is known for its striking fur that comes in a huge variety of orange shades.

-The Happy Cat Team have put their heads together to bust some myths and to bring you lots of fascinating facts about orange tabbies!
+The Happy Cat Team have put their heads together to bust some myths and to bring you lots of orange tabby cat facts!

 Before we get going, we have to admit that we are just a little biased.
 Billy, chief toy tester on the Happy Cat Team is an orange tabby cat and we have a huge soft spot for orange cats in general.

-Okay, let’s get started with fact number one!
+Okay, let’s get started with our orange tabby cat facts!

 #1 All Orange Cats Are Tabby

 That’s right.
-Not all tabby cats are orange, but all orange cats are basically tabby.
+Not all tabby cats are orange.
+But all orange cats are tabbies.

 Even if a cat looks like it is solid orange in color, you’ll be able to see evidence of his or her tabbiness somewhere.